 Like anywhere in Thailand, the roads are extremely busy.
-A lot of the areas tend to never sleep, especially near the centre, however when night time came in roi-et the busyness eventually would start to fade at best.
-I started off my plans by wanting to capture a local bewildering junction that which in day time was packed full of passing cars and bikes with no guidance but only the drivers intuition.
+A lot of the areas tend to never sleep, especially near the centre, however when night time came in roi-et the busyness eventually would start to slightly fade at best.
+I started off my plans by wanting to capture a local junction that which in day time was packed full of passing cars and bikes with no signals of guidance but only the drivers intuition.

 (Un-edited images, Nikon D3000)

-I continued into the town on the same night to an area that was even more quiet than the outskirts, a similar visual out come for the photographs was made, they were just took dark and I couldn’t drop my shutter speed anymore with out camera shake.
+I continued into the town on the same night to an area that was even more quiet than the outskirts, a similar visual out come for the photographs was made, they were just too dark and I couldn’t drop my shutter speed anymore with out camera shake.
 I was definitely in need of a tripod but my time was limited here before my next travel.

 It was a complete ghost town, silent, the only signs of life was the occasional bike, car or this dog chained up outside the owners shop.
 I had never seen such a quiet side of thailand before which is why I wanted to capture and display the contrasts between the two atmospheres so much.

 The very moment I took the photo, I remember the quietness.
 Busy observing the dark surroundings of the town, to my surprise, when I turned around and looked down, this dog was just there, staring at me peacefully with in the darkness.
 It filled me with a sense of innocence amongst a place where it was easy to feel very hostile.
 The dog looked so happy to see me, but at the same time it made me feel slightly sad that he was chained up to the gate.
 Inside, I couldn’t see any owner but their presence was felt as the lights were still running.
 Whilst editing this image I placed more light around the dog, contributing to the dogs innocent, playful impact it had against dark environment.